fiveout/mysidlab-infra/docs/lab.md

     A copy of the repository will be created and located in your GitHub workspace.
 Note that that URL will have changed to reflect your individual account.

-    Take note of that new URL by selecting "Clone or download" and then copying it to your clipboard.
+    1. Take note of that new URL by selecting "Clone or download" and then copying it to your clipboard.
 You'll need this URL when configuring your Ansible Tower project.

     ![GitHub URL](images/github-url.png)

 1. Open The Red Hat Ansible Tower administration console in your browser by going to https://tower.mysidlabs.com.
 Note: If you are warned about an invalid certificate, you can acknowledge the warning and continue.

 1. Login with your assigned USERNAME (siduser1-siduser12) and PASSWORD.

 ![Login Page](images/login.png)

-#### The first step in configuring Ansible Tower is to create an integration to the personal GitHub repository that you created above.
+#### The first step in configuring Ansible Tower is to add a connection to the personal GitHub repository that you created above.
 This is done by creating a new Project in Tower.

 4. Choose Project from the left-hand navigation menu and then the green "+" to add a new project.
-Complete and save the new project information as below.
+Complete and save the  project information as below.
 Note that the "SCM URL" field should contain the GitHub repository URL you copied to your clipboard previously.

 ![Tower Project](images/tower-create-project.png)

 #### You can now configure Ansible Tower to run an automation job that is in your GitHub repository.
-This job will provision as small VM instance on AWS and then deploy a simple web app to it.
+This job will provision a small VM instance on AWS and then deploy a simple web app to it.

 5. Choose Template from the left-hand navigation menu and then the green "+" to add a new template.
 Complete and save the new template information as below.
+The "PROJECT" field should reference the new Project you created previously.

 ![Tower Template](images/tower-create-template.png)

 #### Let's take a look at the two YAML documents that define the "steps" that Ansible will take.
 In your GitHub repository, open the aws_sandbox_deploy.yml document.
 A few things to note --

 a.
-The "vars" section defines several variables that will be passed to AWS when the VM instance is provisioned.
+The "vars" section defines several variables that will be used by Ansible's built-in AWS API to provision the VM instance.

 b.
-The "tasks" section defines a series of "state requirements" that will be reviewed to make sure that they exist.
+The "tasks" section defines a series of "state requirements" that will be reviewed to make sure that they exist on that VM.

 c.
-The final entry (Ensure sample application is available) references a role that is defined seperately in the roles/my_awesome_role directory of your repository.
-This referenced role will be executed as the final step of the job.
+The final entry (Ensure sample application is available) references an Ansible role that is defined seperately in the roles/my_awesome_role directory of your repository.
+This role will be executed as the final step of the job.

-6. After your Template definition has been saved, you can create and run a Job based off it.
+6. After your Template definition has been saved, you can create and run a Job based on it.
 Select Template from the left-hand navigation menu and then click the rocket icon next to your template to create and execute the Job.

     A running log of the job actions will be displayed and refreshed automatically.